stephenbradshaw/ad_ldap_dumper/README.md

 The exceptions to this naming approach are parsed flag entries, which will have `Flags` appended to the name (e.g. `userAccountControlFlags`) and raw copies of parsed binary types which have `_raw` appended (e.g. `nTSecurityDescriptor_raw`).

-There is interpretation or parsing on security descriptor type attributes (`nTSecurityDescriptor` and `msDS-GroupMSAMembership`), date attributes and certain other interesting flag style attributes such as `userAccountControl`, but in general attributes are returned as is.
+There is interpretation or parsing on security descriptor type attributes (`nTSecurityDescriptor`, `msDS-AllowedToActOnBehalfOfOtherIdentity` and `msDS-GroupMSAMembership`), date attributes and certain other interesting flag style attributes such as `userAccountControl`, but in general attributes are returned as is.

 The `nTSecurityDescriptor` attribute for each object has the Dacls, owner, group and a few of the control fields parsed, and Sids resolved to a friendly name where possible.
 The Sacl component are currently not being retrieved.
 The raw version of the attribute is also still returned, as hexlified binary data.